Someday (CeCe Rogers song): Chart performance

-The single became their third consecutive Top 40 hit, but is also their lowest ranking chart single of all the M People releases, not performing as well as predecessors How Can I Love You More? and Colour My Life entering the chart at number 39 and climbing up one place to 38 in its second week selling around 6,300 copies in its first two weeks to land at number 39 and 38 in its respective weeks.
+The single became their third consecutive Top 40 hit, but is also their lowest ranking chart single of all the M People releases, not performing as well as predecessors "How Can I Love You More?" and "Colour My Life" entering the chart at number 39 and climbing up one place to 38 in its second week selling around 6,300 copies in its first two weeks to land at number 39 and 38 in its respective weeks.
 A considerable sales decline in its third and final week the single charted at 62 selling 7,500 copies.

 Critical reception

-Alan Jones from Music Week wrote, "M-People, whose decision to rescue the track from comparative obscurity is justified by their peppy performance, which centres around a distinctive (but not too diva-like) lead vocal courtesy of Heather Small and a basslinc that is a closely related mutation of the one that has carried the other Ce Ce — Ms. Peniston — to success with "Finally".
+Alan Jones from Music Week wrote, "M-People, whose decision to rescue the track from comparative obscurity is justified by their peppy performance, which centres around a distinctive (but not too diva-like) lead vocal courtesy of Heather Small and a basslinc that is a closely related mutation of the one that has carried the other Ce Ce — Ms. Peniston — to success with 'Finally'.
 Excellent crossover possibilities."
 A reviewer from NME said, "Time for another religious dancefloor experience.
 A superb cover of the Marshall Jefferson-penned classic that will go down a storm in club country.
 Smooth vocals from Heather Small drift through the track in a brand new way, yet retain the deep emotion of the song."

 Remixes

 There are only a few mixes of the single, with instrumental album track "Platini" being the B-side.
-On the CD the remixes are from M People themselves who issued two other versions of the single alongside the radio edit from the original Northern Soul album.
+On the CD the remixes are from M People themselves who issued two other versions of the single alongside the radio edit from the original March 1992 Northern Soul album.
 "Someday (Part one)" appeared on the original Northern Soul and "Someday (Part 2)" was a completely revised funked up version.
-On the re-issued Northern Soul released in 1992, Sasha had remixed the single and this replaced the original version.
+On the re-issued Northern Soul released in late 1992, Sasha had remixed the single and this replaced the original version.